Anudeep-47/cs546_web_project/README.md

 4. **Patient Home page** - This feature allows patients to download priscripts from the past appointments.
 5. **Booking page** - This feature allows patients to book for an online video consultation  where the patients can book and visit certain doctor who accepts online consultation.

+## Installation Process

+This project requires Node.js to run all the files.